MasoniteFramework/orm-docs/models.md

 ## Timestamps

-Masonite also assumed you have `created_at` and `updated_at` columns on your table.
+Masonite also assumes you have `created_at` and `updated_at` columns on your table.
 You can easily disable this behavior:

 ```python
 class Clients: